John-ThomasDaigle/NanoSpectAI/README.md

 ### Multiple Systems

 > [!NOTE]
-> This project has multiple systems including the note taking script that uses whisper, the gemini api script, and a mobile app for sending images over bluetooth.
+> This project has multiple systems including the note taking script that uses whisper, the Gemini api script, and a mobile app for sending images over bluetooth.
 These systems are in the github under the different folders check the <a href="#installation">Installation</a> guide for how to setup each system.

 <h2 id="contributors">
     <img src="./Assets/Developer.png" width="30px" align="top"/>